lurchmath/lde/docs/phase8-expressions-and-rules.md

  * [ ] Define a global function in the LDE that uses the simple notation in the OpenMath package (e.g., `f(x,y,2)`) to create OpenMath instances and then converts them to `OutputExpression` trees.
- * [ ] Write unit tests that interpretation can use this global function.
+ * [ ] Write unit tests that interpretation of `ParseableExpression` instances can use this global function as their `parse` method.
  * [ ] Repeat the previous two steps for OpenMath XML as well.
  * [ ] Extend the unit tests for interpretation to verify that parsable nodes can exist on their own or within corresponding nodes in the Input